Virtual dressing rooms and 3D body models: Fashion’s virtual future

 ASOS virtual models

-A number of fashion businesses – from leading stores such as Macy’s and ASOS to luxury brands such as Louis Vuitton and Dior – are already exploring augmented reality technology’s potential in the fashion retail space, experimenting with virtual fitting solutions that will enable consumers to preview garments on their own bodies, whether they’re at home, in-store, or elsewhere.
+A number of fashion businesses – from leading stores such as Macy’s and ASOS to luxury brands such as Louis Vuitton and Dior – are already exploring AR clothing try on technology’s potential in the fashion retail space, experimenting with virtual fitting solutions that will enable consumers to preview garments on their own bodies, whether they’re at home, in-store, or elsewhere.

 The potential of virtual dressing